Chart Color Schemes

 Household Composition

-South Hedland has a typical household mix, with a fairly typical median household size
+South Hedland has a typical household mix, with a higher-than-average median household size

 Family households account for 71.4% of all households, including 35.2% couples with children, 23.0% couples without children, and 11.8% single parent families.
-Non-family households constitute the remaining 28.6%, with lone person households at 25.2% and group households making up 3.5%.
-The median household size is 2.7 people, which aligns with the average for the Rest of WA.
+Non-family households make up the remaining 28.6%, with lone person households at 25.2% and group households comprising 3.5%.
+The median household size is 2.7 people, larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households